designatednerd/FlickrSearcher/0-For-Instructor/2-Demo.markdown

 #Writing Practical Tests

-There is a photo-favoriting mechanism already built into this applicaiton, but you know that you're going to have to eventually rewrite it.
-You decide to add a test to make sure it works, so that when you rewrite it, it still works.

-To do that, drill on into the `if let` syntax.
-With
+There is a photo-favoriting mechanism already built into this application, but it’s not tested.
+You want to answer a number of questions here, and to do it you’re going to drill into the `if let` syntax.

-#)Can You Fetch Stuff From Core Data?
+#a)Can You Fetch Stuff From Core Data?

 ```swift
 	func testFavoritingTheFirstItemRetrievedFromCoreDataWorks() {